tbicr/django-pg-zero-downtime-migrations/README.md

 ### Deployment flow

-There ara main rules for zero downtime deployment:
+There are requirements for zero downtime deployment:
 1. We have one database;
 1. We have several instances with application - application always should be available, even you restart one of instances;
 1. We have balancer before instances;